matuteiglesias/journal/content/Dev/2025-03-02_Integrated_AI_Flows_with_Google_Drive.md

 - Automated file sharing in Google Drive using Google Apps Script, eliminating the need for manual sharing.
 - Organized and automated workflows in Google Drive, including generating a directory tree and automating file sorting.
 - Provided corrected code snippets for extracting previews from Google Sheets and Docs.
-- Optimized Google Apps Script for file sharing by implementing batch processing and [[error handling]].
+- Optimized Google Apps Script for file sharing by implementing batch processing and error handling.
 - Developed an automated file sharing script in Google Apps Script with progress tracking and timed trigger.

 ### Achievements